nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/modifysimapp.md

 ---
-title: "Customizing the simulation track and objects"
+title: "Customize the simulation track and objects"
 chapter: true
 weight: 5
 description: "You may be interested in changing tracks (adding a new track, or editing an existing one), adding objects to your track, or adding bot cars to train against."
 ---
-## Exercise 1
+# Customize the simulation track and objects

-### Move the sim app to the working folder
+### Exercise 1 - move the sim app to the working folder

 During setup you created an Amazon SageMaker Notebook Instance and downloaded the current simapp.

 In this exercise you will open the Jupyter Notebook and extract the simapp into the working folder.

 1. In the file browser window open the 400_deepracer_rl.ipynb notebook
-2.
+2. Run the cell titled "Exercise 1 - Move the sim app to the working folder"

-### Adding new tracks to your simulation application
+### Exercise 2 - Adding new tracks to your simulation application

 ![Image](/images/400workshop/Changetracks.png)